egvijayanand/dotnet-maui-templates/src/MauiTemplatesCLI/overview.md

 * `-tp` | `--target-platform`

-Can take any one of the following values, with default value set to `All`:
+Can take a combination of the following values, with default value set to `All`:

 |Parameter Value|Description|
 |:---:|:---|